Why You Need an Editor

 Financial pressures on the book publishing industry have never been greater.
 Cost cutting has become necessary to survival.
 Movie stars, politicians caught up in great public scandals, and serial killers—when sufficiently flamboyant in their work—may get prime editorial treatment, but those of us who simply write for a living will be expected to submit manuscripts that are finely tuned and edited.

 So here's the way it stands: Every writer needs an editor.
 There are no exceptions.

 EDITPRO does this work for you.

 What Kind of Editing Do You Need?

 Developmental editing is complete, deep, and rigorous.
-It is most useful to writers who have information that they believe will be important and useful to their targeted readers but who have little or no experience in actually writing book.
+It is most useful to writers who have information that they believe will be important and useful to their targeted readers but who have little or no experience in actually writing a book.

-A developmental editor looks at a book project as a whole, suggesting the most useful ways in which such a book can be organized.
+A developmental editor looks at a book project as a whole, suggesting the most useful ways in which your book can be organized.
 This editor will show you ways in which your should be organized.
-He will point out parts of the book should be fleshed out with additional information, and he will point out other parts that would work better when presented in a more condensed form.
+He will point out parts of your book that should be fleshed out with additional information, and he will point out other parts that would work better when presented in a more condensed form.
 He will suggest examples and case histories that will make an author's ideas clearer.
 He will point out ways in which an inexperienced writer's style can be improved, such as the handling of quotes (see blog on this topic), the clarity of diction, and the use of subordination.

 A publisher of many year's experience, Marion Gropen of Gropen Associates, Inc., has this to say about developmental editing: “These editors put themselves into the mind of the intended readers, to analyze your work's impact on that person as they read.
 They look for what could work better, and for ways to improve the reader's experience but still keep the essence that makes your work distinctive."